BWindey/RemarkableDownload/README.md

 This recursive mode will create a traditional file-structure on your pc, where each sub-folder will also have the '_rm' postfix.

+There is also an extra '-f' flag, which will download single files instead of entire folders.

 ## How to install (bash-script)
 There are 2 options for now, either you clone this repo on your system, and make a sym-link for rmDown.sh to somewhere in your path (like `~/.local/bin`),